- Doxycycline is a prescription antibiotic that is effective against acne.

 Macrolides

-Macrolide antibiotics such as erythromycin and azithromycin are effective acne treatments.
-Macrolides are prescribed as alternatives in people who cannot take doxycycline.
+Macrolide antibiotics such as erythromycin and azithromycin are effective acne treatments and have significant anti-inflammatory effects.
+Macrolides are prescribed as alternatives for people who cannot take doxycycline due to allergies or severe side effects, pregnancy or young age.

 Trimethoprim

-While Trimethoprim-Sulfamethoxazole (TMP-SMX) is an effective antibiotic for acne, the potential for severe side effects such as suppression of bone marrow function and toxic epidermal necrolysis (TEN) limit its use.
+While trimethoprim-sulfamethoxazole (TMP-SMX) is an effective antibiotic for acne, the potential for severe side effects such as suppression of bone marrow function and TEN limit its use.

-TMP-SMX is recommended as a third-line antibiotic for acne resistant to treatment or in people who cannot take tetracycline antibiotics.
+With that in mind, TMP-SMX is recommended as a third-line antibiotic for treatment-resistant acne or for those who cannot take tetracycline antibiotics.

 Takeaway